ucdavis-bioinformatics/NeuroMabSeq/README.md

 ## DJANGO + NGINX + GUNICORN  see the tutorial for setup below.

 ### TODO:
+- who should be long term superuser?
 - csv limit as well ?
 - fix static files
 - setup auto update scripts
     - `./update.sh`
     - need directory from Sam
 - auto renew encryption keys
+- get rid of the recaptcha for the blat search or see why having to do it multiple times? super user override. just get rid of it for now
+- 5 unrelated antibodies (light and heavy) (cross lane or plate contamination)
+-

 - clean up the entry view..
 - 101.1 101.2 etc if repeats..